Skip to main content

 Step 2 — Add the DNS validation record

-Once the main domain is set, Axeptio generates a validation key that you need to add to your DNS zone.
-This key lets Axeptio verify that you have access to the domain's DNS configuration.
+Once the primary domain is entered, Axeptio generates a validation key to add to your DNS zone.
+This key allows Axeptio to verify that you have access to the domain's DNS configuration.

 DNS record to create

-In your DNS management tool, add a new record with the following values:
+In your DNS management tool, add a new record with the following information:

 Value